Algorithmic-Personalization/server/DEVELOPMENT.md

 ## API Access

-In the [administration interface](https://ytdpnl.fmdj.fr) you can now generate permanent API keys for script access to the data.
+In the [administration interface](https://ytdpnl.fmdj.fr) you can now generate permanent API keys in the form of JSON web tokens for easy script access to the data.

-In order to access the API, first [log in](https://ytdpnl.fmdj.fr) and under the "API Tokens" tab, generate a token for your application.
+In order to access the API, first log in [to the admin panel of the experiment](https://ytdpnl.fmdj.fr) and under the "API Tokens" tab, generate a token for your application / API client.

 These tokens do not expire, but you can revoke them at any time by simply deleting them.

-The tokens grant the same access privileges to the API user as to any admin user, so any call the application makes can be made using these tokens.
-To get an idea of what data is available, you can inspect the requests made by the browser when you use the interface.
+The tokens grant the same access privileges to the API user who sends the token as to any admin user, so any call the application makes can be made using these tokens.

+To get an idea of what data is available, you can inspect the requests made by the browser when you use theinterface.

 In order to authenticate with the API you just need to pass the token (the very long string of characters) as the `authorization` header of all of your HTTPS requests.

+Note that you *must not* prefix the token with the string `Bearer` as is often the case in JWT-based APIs, just pass the token as is in the `authorization` header.

 The 3 main endpoints you will probably want to use for data analysis are: